jsnmarkd/name-sorter/README.md

 ## Usage

-1. Prepare a text file (`unsorted-names-list.txt`) containing the list of names you want to sort.
-Each name should be on a separate line.
+1. Prepare a text file `unsorted-names-list.txt` containing the list of names you want to sort.
 2. Open a terminal and navigate to the project directory.
 3. Run the following command to install the required dependencies:
 ```sh